chronotruck/vue-ctk-date-time-picker/README.md

 (11) disabled-weekly : Days of the week which are disabled every week, in Array format with day index, Sunday as 0 and Saturday as 6: `[0,4,6]`

 (12) no-keyboard : Disable keyboard accessibility & navigation

+(13) right : add this attribute to align the picker on right

 # Events API